riazul701/dev-notes/File-Manager/Vifm/Vifm.md

     * `sudo apt install fzf`
     * `sudo apt install imagemagick`
     * `sudo apt install nsxiv`
+    * Install it locally
+    ```shell
+    # Download the fontpreview source code, save as fontpreview and make it executeable
+    curl -L https://git.io/raw_fontpreview > fontpreview && chmod +x fontpreview
+    # Then move fontpreview to somewhere in your $PATH
+    sudo mv fontpreview /usr/local/bin/
+    ```

 * Installation
   * Copy the vifmimg and vifmrun scripts to a folder that is included in your $PATH variable for easy access to the files.